 NTDs and Nutrition.
-There are strong and direct relationships between undernutrition and diseases caused by infectious organisms, including NTDs.
+There are strong and direct relationships between undernutrition and infectious diseases, including NTDs.
 Learn how nutrition is an important component of integrated programs to control NTDs:

 - The role of nutrition in integrated programs to control neglected tropical diseases.
 BMC – Medicine (2012)

 NTDs, MDA and Success Stories.
-HKI is committed to working with national governments, the World Health Organization, technical partners, and donor governments to eliminate NTDs in countries affected by these maladies.
-Read about HKI’s recent successes in working closely with national partners in Burkina Faso and Cameroon to support national MDA programs:
+HKI is committed to working with national governments, the World Health Organization, technical partners, and donor governments to control and eliminate NTDs in countries affected by these maladies.
+Read about HKI’s recent successes in working closely with national partners in Burkina Faso, Sierra Leone, Mali and Cameroon to support national MDA programs:

 - Schistosomiasis in school age children in Burkina Faso after a decade of preventive chemotherapy.
 Bulletin of the World Health Organization (2016)